tamimattafi/kabin/README.md

 ## Supported Room Features
 This list shows Room features, which are already supported by Kabin, or under development

+> [!NOTE]
+> To accelerate the development of certain features, create issues to increase priority, or upvote existing ones

 ### @Entity
 - [x] `tableName`